nhtung96/simple-wallet-dapp/README.md

 This app allows to manage user accounts and blockchain addresses, handle transactions as well as tracking tracsaction history in Python & Flask & Web3 with Ganache used to run tests and inspect state while controlling how the chain operates.

 ## Getting Started
-1. Download Ganache (https://trufflesuite.com/ganache/) and start Ganache workplace (https://trufflesuite.com/docs/ganache/quickstart/).
+1. Download Ganache (https://trufflesuite.com/ganache/) and start Ganache workplace (https://trufflesuite.com/docs/ganache/quickstart/). `./ganache-2.7.0-linux-x86_64.AppImage -p 7545`
 2. Clone the directory, then `cd simple-wallet-dapp`
 3. Install packages:
   `pip install -r requirements.txt`